It is important that you consider our guidance when making decisions around redundancies and retaining staff.

-This includes decisions about returning to work, for example who to bring back to the physical workplace, who gets extra hours or who is made redundant.
+This includes decisions about, for example, hybrid working, who to bring back to the physical workplace, who gets extra hours or who is made redundant.

-- an employer deciding it will no longer recruit candidates from any ethnic minority to front-line roles after finding out some ethnic minorities are disproportionately impacted by coronavirus (COVID-19)
+- deciding it will no longer recruit candidates from any ethnic minority to front-line roles after finding out some ethnic minorities are disproportionately impacted by COVID-19

 Discrimination arising from a disability